 In 1990, when computer scientist Tim Berners-Lee invented the World Wide Web, I was expecting my first child, and the mysteries of computers and the internet were completely beyond me.
 I didn’t realise it then, but this lack of technological ability would prove to be a real blessing not only to me but also to my four amazing children.

-Twenty-six years ago when my son was born, followed a few years later by his younger brothers, dire predictions for their future were all I ever heard: ‘He’ll never find employment when he leaves school’; ‘The best thing to do is think about putting him in a home’; ‘Don’t you wish you’d had an abortion rather than having another one of those children?’
+My eldest son was born in 1991 and was followed a few years later by his two younger brothers.
+At the time, dire predictions for their future were all I ever heard.
+‘He’ll never find employment when he leaves school’; ‘The best thing to do is think about putting him in a home’; ‘Don’t you wish you’d had an abortion rather than having another one of those children?’
 Yes, this kind of blatant negativity (and much more besides) was pretty standard stuff for me to deal with back then, and although it hurt a great deal, I completely disagreed with it and never once let it stop me doing everything I could think of to help my boys learn, and grow up into happy, independent adults.

 But I wonder: would I have been quite so determined if I was faced with the torrent of doom and gloom that today’s autism parents have at their fingertips?
 Would I have held my nerve after reading endless stories of depression, bullying, murder and suicide?
 And would I have pushed quite so hard if I’d been presented with studies full of flawed ‘evidence’ that my boys would never progress?
 The answer, as it happens, is ‘yes, I would’ because (as anyone who knows me will tell you) I’m ridiculously stubborn like that, but I’ll guarantee there are plenty of parents out there who’ve given up hope and given in to despair in the past after looking autism up online.

 Seven years ago I started a charity called Autism All Stars, with the sole intention of offering positive and optimistic news to autism parents and to autistic people themselves.
 For the first couple of years, I’d spend hours every day trawling through websites and social media posts looking for encouraging stories, and believe me, they were few and far between.
-Can you imagine what I’d have come across if I’d searched the internet twenty six years ago?
+Can you imagine what I’d have come across if I’d searched the internet back in 1991?
 Sadly, I can.

 It’s not that the bad news isn’t still out there doing the rounds of course, it’s just that so much more is now known about the incredible potential of autistic people.
 Not only that, but so many more members of society are willing to accept and embrace them now in ways I could only have dreamed of all those years ago.